hpdobrica/digital-garden-public/Single Responsibility Principle.md

 The example above might sound like we just moved the problem one abstraction up - we still have a module that's responsible for both sending a message and writing to database, right?
 Not quite - we have one module responsible only for **writing**, one responsible only for **sending**, and one responsible only for **delegating** work to underlying structures.

+### Naming things

+The name of the thing can have an impact on the responsibility of the code.
+Let's see a few examples with go package names:
+- Let's say you name your package `server`.
+What is its responsibility?
+It's pretty clear, to serve something, but we can do better than that:

 -----